Accounts Receivable Software

 This looks like including a link to your Terms & Conditions and/or the contract you have together.
 It’s a friendly reminder for them, and it makes sure you’re both on the same page as your business relationship develops.

 Another point to take into consideration is that they might encounter some difficulty with your product or service.
 Maybe their delivery didn’t go as expected, or they’re not making full use of your SaaS platform yet.
-Whatever it is, it’s important to open up the conversation.
+Whatever it is, it’s important to open up the conversation

 At Upflow, we ask our Sales Executives to make sure the first invoice is collected.
 It crystallizes their relationship while making sure the transition to the accounting part is as smooth as can be.

-If any questions or problems arise, the situation can be brought to the sales’ immediate attention.
+If any questions or problems arise, the situation can be brought to immediate attention.
 By solving any challenging situation quickly in an appropriate time frame, you ensure that the invoice isn’t ignored or disputed later on.

 Whether you do the same or not, it’s really important to focus on communication with a new client.
 Like any new relationship, most problems happen there and they can be down to a misunderstanding.
 Hence the need to be clear in your communication.